CONNECT-platform/inter-auth-spec/SECURITY.md

 ## Signatures

-signature mechanisms between various parties is REQUIRED through out the specification. such mechanisms, established between two parties, the _sender_ and the _receiver_, MUST satisfy the following properties:
+signature mechanisms between various **services** is REQUIRED through out the specification. such mechanisms, established between two **services**, the _sender_ and the _receiver_, MUST satisfy the following properties:

-- _receiver_ MUST be able to ascertain that an incoming message has been signed by the _sender_
+- _receiver_ MUST be able to ascertain that an incoming message has been signed by the _sender_ in its totality, i.e. that all of the message was signed by the _sender_ and no part of it was tampered with between the time of signing and the time of verification
 - _receiver_ MUST be able to obtain the contents of incoming messages properly
 - the resulting signed messages MUST be unique to _sender_ for same or varying messages